Kenilworth Avenue Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to keep the R12 mostly the same, except the route was to serve the Berwyn Heights neighborhood between the Beltway Plaza Mall loop, and Westchester Park via Pontiac Street, Cunningham Drive, Berwyn Road, 57th Avenue, Quebec Street, and 60th Avenue, essentially swapping routing with TheBus Route 16.
 The line would be named Route MD253.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD253 to Route P14, and it would be modified in Berwyn Heights to no longer serve Berwyn Road, 57th Avenue, or Quebec Street.
 The route would also no longer operate to the Beltway Plaza Loop, and would instead remain on Cherrywood Lane.
 WMATA would also include new Sunday service on the proposed P14, something the R12 never had.
-The change were then proposed during WMATA's 2025 Proposed Network.
+The change was then proposed during WMATA's 2025 Proposed Network.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Kenilworth Avenue Line being simplified.

 Beginning on June 29, 2025, Route R12 routing was mostly kept the same, except it was modified to serve the Berwyn Heights neighborhood via Pontiac Street, Cunningham Drive, and 60th Avenue, swapping routing with TheBus Route 16, which was rerouted to serve the Beltway Plaza Mall loop.
 The R12 was also renamed Route P14 and added brand new Sunday service.